koin4dapp/koin4kontrak/README.md

 All smart contracts suffered from Decompiler approach, and currently no way out.

 <h1>Conclusion</h1>
-So far, we can make a conclusion that our DApp are secure and we ensure fairness to all members.
+So far, we can make a conclusion that our DApp are secure and we ensure fairness to all bettors.
 If there are possible to attack our DApp, it is hard to do, even though they can try to Decompiler our smart contract wasm raw code.